softchris/azure-book/azure-functions.md

 ## What is a function app?
 `Functions` are hosted in an execution context called a `function app`

+Currently you can use the following languages working with Function apps, C#, F#, and JavaScript

 ## Pre requisites
 - **service plan**, *Consumption service plan* and *Azure App Service plan* CSP has automatic scaling and bills you when your functions are running and configurable timeout period for the execution of a function.
 By default, it is 5 minute, ASP allows you to avoid timeout periods by having your function run continuously on a VM that you define